Shooting a High Powered Rifle creates a peak noise level that is damaging to the Human ear.

 2. Clean the muzzle end of the barrel, grit trapped between the brake and barrel WILL damage the finish.

 3. Wipe down end of barrel with a light gun oil.
 Wipe off excess oil with a clean dry cloth.
-For proper clamping you only need a clean surface, We do not suggest using any type of adhesive because under these pressures/forces, adhesives will turn into lubricants.
+For proper clamping you only need a clean surface, DO NOT use any type of adhesive/lock tite/thread locker because under these pressures/forces, adhesives will turn into lubricants.

 4. Inspect the barrel opening of the brake and make sure the is no dirt/grit inside the bore.